Graph-Analyzer/.github/profile/README.md

 <h1 align="center">Graph Analyzer</h1>

 <p align="center">
-The Graph Analyzer is a system developed as part of a thesis at FH OST to display graph properties and to generate service provider networks.
+The Graph Analyzer system has been developed as part of a thesis at the FH OST to display graph properties and generate service provider networks.
 </p>

 ---

 ## Documentation
-The complete project documentation can be found on the eprints platform of the FH OST:
+The complete documentation can be found on the eprints platform of the FH OST:
 - Term project: https://eprints.ost.ch/id/eprint/1081/
 - Bachelor's thesis: coming soon...

 ## Repositories
-The Graph Analyzer project consists of four repositories.
+The Graph Analyzer system consists out of four repositories.
 | Repository | Description |
 | --- | --- |
 | [api](https://github.com/Graph-Analyzer/api) | Graph Analyzer API |